Although Mara Plains has been renovated since our last visit...

 Food quality: The dining at Mara Plains is very flexible – you’re not tied into set meal times, allowing you to choose between early starts with a packed breakfast, and full-day game drives taking lunch with you.

-For dinner, which was served outside on one long table under the stars, we started with an onion puff pastry with balsamic dressing, followed by a beef stew with dauphinoise potatoes, rounded off with a chocolate mousse.
-While the food was certainly very good, it didn’t quite match the standard we had been expecting.
+For dinner, which was served outside on one long table under the stars outside the lounge, we started with an onion puff pastry with balsamic dressing, followed by a beef stew with dauphinoise potatoes, rounded off with a chocolate mousse.

 Dining style: Group Meals